-Value and exchange rates of the Canadian Dollar
+Value and exchange rates of the Canadian dollar

 Coins and banknotes of the Canadian dollar

-The modern Canadian banknote has come a long way from dollar values being written on the back of playing cards.
+The modern Canadian banknote has come a long way from dollar values on the back of playing cards.
 Canada is now using polymer for their banknotes, a durable material that has less of an impact on the environment.
 You will find them used in Canada in the following denominations:

-- 50 cent.
-The Canadian coat of arms
+- .50 — The Canadian coat of arms